Last updated: 11/27/18

 After dozens of anchor tests in the past, this was by far our best documented and instrumented test.
 We used a 10,000lb. load cell, which read in 2lb. increments, linked to a computer running Excel.
-We had cameras, GPS receivers, lots of observers, a powerful boat with a very capable captain, and we still got very confusing results.
+We had cameras, GPS receivers, lots of observers, a powerful boat with a very capable captain—and we still got very confusing results.
 Here are some of our conclusions:

 - The local bottom conditions made an incredible difference.
 We got dramatically different results testing on one side of Santa Cruz wharf compared to the other.
 We believe that many of the pulls were in a location with extremely compacted sand that did not allow some of the anchors to get an initial "bite".
-The anchors, many of them with great reputations, simply skidded on the bottom.
+The anchors, many of them with great reputations, simply skidded along the bottom.

 - The mass of the boat changed how the anchors performed.
 We were as gentle and realistic as possible when performing each pull, but we still got much different results from Shana Ray compared to Showtime.
 Shana Ray weighs about ten times as much, but we were extremely careful to set the anchors at very low speeds.
 Still, the results were confounding.

 - Many newer designs worked better than the old familiar anchors.
 In particular, we were very impressed by the "roll bar" anchors like the Rocna, Manson Supreme, and Wasi.
 And the Spade, one of our favorites, continued to perform well.
 The two anchors with some aluminum in them, the Hydrobubble and the Fortress, also produced impressive holding power, especially considering their dramatically lighter weight.